Erik Jones: 2016

 Jones started racing full-time in the Xfinity Series for JGR in 2016, driving the No. 20.
 Jones won his first race of the season at Bristol in April, holding off Kyle Larson and Kyle Busch on a late restart.
 He also won the $100,000 Dash 4 Cash bonus by being the highest-finishing Xfinity Series regular out of the four who qualified through the heat races.
 Jones won for the second time in 2016 at Dover in May, again winning the $100,000 Dash 4 Cash bonus.
 Jones then set the fastest time in qualifying for the Hisense 4K TV 300, winning the ninth straight pole for JGR.
 At Iowa in July, Jones scored his third win of the season, leading the most laps and passing Ty Dillon for the lead with fifteen laps to go.
 Jones won for the fourth time at Chicagoland in September, taking the lead with ten laps to go.
 With this win, Jones entered the Chase as the number one seed.
 Jones advanced through the Chase to the championship round at Homestead, where he would finish fourth in points behind Daniel Suárez, Elliott Sadler, and Justin Allgaier.

 2017

-In 2017, as he began racing full-time in the Cup Series, Jones run a part-time Xfinity schedule.
+In 2017, as he began racing full-time in the Cup Series, Jones ran a part-time Xfinity schedule.
 In April, he won back-to-back races at Texas and Bristol.
 In June, Jones joined Fox NASCARs Cup drivers-only coverage of the Xfinity race at Pocono, working as a pit reporter alongside Ryan Blaney and Ricky Stenhouse Jr.